How to avoid issues with DNS security and privacy

 The problem with DNSSEC, DoT, and DoH is that these solutions are not yet ubiquitous.
 For example, not every website’s DNS records are signed using DNSSEC.
 Enforcing DNSSEC on the client side would make the usage of the internet quite difficult, e.g. some of the google.comrecords are not signed therefore discarding them would hinder day-to-day usage.

 Client-side enforcement or usage typically involves platform-specific configuration and the usage of a private name server that can validate DNSSEC and perform DoT.
-Since using DoH involves the avoidance of the typical DNS query process, either client applications (e.g. browsers) have to implement this capability, or OS level changes have to be made to use DoH.
+Since using DoH involves avoiding the typical DNS query process, either client applications (e.g. browsers) have to implement this capability, or OS level changes have to be made to use DoH.
 Using a private DNS server answers your requests by performing DoH queries is also an option.
 Not every browser supports DoH, but if you use Firefox, you can configure it to prioritize or enforce DoH by following a guide such as this one.

 If you would like to dig deeper in DNS security, the DNS Privacy Project and the corresponding RFC’s are a good place to start.